 For this reason, we have put together a helpful guide for employers who are seeking to harness the refugee talent pool and promote inclusivity in the workplace.

 Refugees might have diverse socio-economic backgrounds.
-For instance, some may have completed education and worked as doctors, engineers, researchers before leaving their home country.
+For instance, some may have completed education and worked as doctors, engineers, or researchers before leaving their home country.
 Some may have entrepreneurial or managerial skills from previous occupations.
 Others may have not completed education yet or have only a few years of schooling.
 The diversity of refugees’ professional profiles can present both challenges and opportunities, which is why identifying the skills that a refugee already possesses upon their arrival is vital.

 As an employer, you could implement a skill assessment tool that gives you the opportunity to evaluate refugees’ skills.
 You could consider factors like formal qualifications, previous professional experience, soft skills and level of motivation.